This is the looong bio... but if you're looking for something short and sweet, go here.

 In 2004, I became friends with Maria Virginia Farinango, an indigenous Quichua woman who was a student at the community college where I taught.
 We decided to collaborate on writing the true story of her amazing girlhood, which became the book The Queen of Water (2011).
 While I was researching her life in the Ecuadorian Andes, I had some incredible experiences and heard fascinating stories that inspired me to write The Indigo Notebook (2009).

 After several research trips to the Andes, I decided to take a solo trip to the Amazon rain forest in eastern Ecuador in 2015.
 I stayed in an ecolodge run by the indigenous Huaorani (aka Waorani), which was accessible by a tiny airplane ride followed by a dug-out canoe ride deep into the remote jungle.
-I'm now revising a manuscript that is partly set in the Amazon and partly in a chocolate shop in Colorado.
-That book (title not final) should be released in 2018.
+My time with the Huaorani inspired my novel Tree of Dreams (March, 2019), which begins in a chocolate shop in the Rocky Mountains, and leads us into the Amazon rain forest on an unusual treasure hunt...

 The second book in the Notebooks series - The Ruby Notebook - is set in Aix-en-Provence, France (2010).
 This is the beautiful, magical town where I lived for my junior year in college with a wonderful French family.
 Since then, I've returned for research trips and brought my mom and son along (a toddler at the time.)